Mitch Haniger Player Props: Giants vs. Cubs

 Cubs Pitching Rankings

-- The Cubs pitching staff ranks 20th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Cubs have the 12th-ranked team ERA among all league pitching staffs (4.07).
+- The Cubs have a 4.00 team ERA that ranks 10th among all MLB pitching staffs.

-- The Cubs allow the third-fewest home runs in baseball (61 total, one per game).
+- The Cubs give up the third-fewest home runs in baseball (61 total, one per game).

-- Hendricks (0-2) takes the mound for the Cubs in his fourth start of the season.
-He's put together a 4.70 ERA in 15 1/3 innings pitched, with 12 strikeouts.
+- Wesneski makes the start for the Cubs, his 10th of the season.
+He is 2-2 with a 4.15 ERA and 36 strikeouts in 47 2/3 innings pitched.

-- The right-hander last appeared on Tuesday against the San Diego Padres, when he went six innings, allowing four earned runs while giving up six hits.
+- In his last outing on Wednesday against the Los Angeles Angels, the right-hander tossed 4 2/3 innings, giving up two earned runs while surrendering two hits.

-- The 33-year-old has amassed a 4.70 ERA and 7 strikeouts per nine innings in three games this season, while giving up a batting average of .295 to his opponents.
+- In 10 games this season, the 25-year-old has put up a 4.15 ERA and 6.8 strikeouts per nine innings, while giving up a batting average of .246 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.